-Of course I don’t mean that web hosting companies can commit actual murder.
-Nor do all web hosting companies do bad things.
+Of course we don’t mean that web hosting companies can commit actual murder.
+And no, we’re not saying all web hosting companies do bad things.

-When we want a website but think (if we’re normal, anyway) hosting is such an un-sexy part of it all, we pick whatever John Lee Dumas says is good and move on.
+When we want a website but think (if we’re normal, anyway) hosting is such an un-sexy part of it all, we pick whatever this month’s blogging rock star says is good and move on.

-John Lee does know a thing or two about monetizing a blog.
-He’s not, however, a good source of advice on technical decisions that affect your business or blog.
+These guys/girls do know a thing or two about monetizing a blog.
+But they’re not a good source of advice on technical decisions that can make or break your business or blog.

 Here are three ways the average person shoots themselves in the foot when it comes to hosting decisions.

 Sure, not every site needs a server all to itself, or to be on the fastest server in the universe.
 But nobody who’s serious about their website ought to house it with a web host that essentially invites the cretins of the internet to move in next door.

 2: We don’t know enough to advocate for ourselves